Xapier14/action-api/README.md

    ```
    DB_CONNECTION=mongodb://<hostname>:27017/action-api
-   PORT=80
+   PORT=3000
    AZURE_CONNECTION_STRING=<azure-string>
-   GOOGLE_CLOUD_PROJECT=<gcloud-project-name>
+   GOOGLE_CLOUD_PROJECT_ID=<gcloud-project-id>
+   GOOGLE_CLOUD_API_KEY=<gcloud-api-key>
    RECAPTCHA_SITE_KEY=<gcloud-enterprise-site-key>
+   ROUTE_LOGGER=<true-or-false>
+   ENV_CONFIG=<config-discriptor>
    ```

    > **Note:**
+   > The Google Cloud Project ID is required, not the project name.
    > If you are using MongoDB Atlas, just paste the connection string from your dashboard and append '/action-api' to specify the database.
    > If you do not have an Azure subscription to use Azure Blob Storage or have not installed Azurite (Azure emulator), leave the field blank to fallback to local storage.
+(Not recommended for production, files will be deleted when the container is removed.)

 1. Run the image with the env file.